What is a wind turbine?

 How does a wind turbine work?

-So there’s plenty of wind power, but how exactly do wind turbines turn wind energy into electricity?
+So there’s plenty of wind power, but how are there other factors involved in generating electricity from wind turbines?

 Choosing the best spot